 AI Agent

 The AI agent is the core of Vybe.
 It is the assistant that builds and modifies your apps based on your instructions.
-The agent can:
+The agent can:- Create and edit files (pages, components, API routes, styles)

 - Run database queries (create tables, insert data, run migrations)